 On November 3rd, Global Counsel hosted a panel discussion on the role of diet in achieving climate objectives.
-The discussion focused on how likely we are see forthcoming UK policy aimed at addressing a dietary shift and whether we can expect to see governments increasingly intervene in this area in the same way they do in energy or transport.
+The discussion focused on how likely we are to see forthcoming UK policy aimed at addressing a dietary shift and whether we can expect to see governments increasingly intervene in this area in the same way they do in energy or transport.

 For some, intervening in the food people eat seems a step too far for government.
 However, there is considerable precedent for government to take measures aimed at influencing dietary decisions.
 One example is the sugar levy, which was introduced in 2018 increasing taxation on higher sugar soft drinks.
 While initially treated with concern by the industry, it has been largely deemed a success for public health by Public Health England and has been welcomed for the fact that it created a level playing field for industry with soft drinks companies continuing to experience positive growth during its implementation.